Skip to Content

 Some of these benefits include essential fatty acids that can improve immune health and neutralize inflammation, as well as 20-25% protein by weight (pistachio and almonds).

-There are only two consistently low histamine protein powders I’ve found: hemp protein and rice protein.
-Neither tastes great; I’ll tell you that upfront.
-But both are very high in protein, as is spirulina, which I also focus on below.
+There are only four consistently low histamine protein powders I've found: hemp protein, pumpkin seed protein, sunflower seed protein, and rice protein.
+None of them tastes great; I'll tell you that upfront.
+But all are very high in protein, as is spirulina, which I also focus on below.
 Here’s a basic overview of each of these low histamine protein sources.

 Hemp Protein Powder